youcefs21/youcefs21/README.md

 - 🎓 I'm a second year computer science student at McMaster University
 - 🔭 I'm always excited to learn new things about mathematics and computing.
 - 🌱 I’m currently learning full stack web development
-- ⚡ Fun fact: I ice skate as a hobby
+- ⚡ Give me a problem, a week, and I'll probably have a solution.

 ### What I code with